For more info:

 Why you should not have to pay IVA (VAT)

-This national tax rate is called IVA (Imposta sul Valore Aggiunta) in Italian, but is also known universally as VAT (for "Value Added Tax," which is essentailly what "IVA" means).
+This national tax rate is called IVA (Imposta sul Valore Aggiunta) in Italian, but is also known (as are all such national taxes around the world) by its English-language acronym VAT (for "Value Added Tax," which is essentially what "IVA" means).
 Again, on most items in Italy this tax is a whopping 20%.

 The real bummer, however, is that you end up paying this VAT automatically, even though, as a tourist, you are not obligated to pay the VAT.

-Why you often have to pay the IVA (VAT) anwyay
+Why you often have to pay the IVA (VAT) anyway

 Now for some more bad news, the refund system doesn't kick in it unless you drop a big chunk of change all at once in one store.
-In Italy, that amount is precisely €154.94 (roughly $220), including the VAT.
+In Italy, that amount is precisely €154.94 (roughly $212).
 That means you have to spend at least €154.94 in a single shop to get a VAT refund.

 (By the way: That truly odd number make a lot more sense when you realize that €154.94 is equal to 300,000L in the old currency, the Italian lira.
-Why, after eight years, they have yet to round it up to €155 is beyond me.)
+Why, after nearly a decade, they have yet to round it up to €155 is beyond me.)

 There also lots of good, straightforward advice on the English-language pages of the Italian Customs Bureau site (www.agenziadogane.it).

-Note that the VAT tax spending minimums for refunds is different in other E.U. countries—in fact, it varies wildly from as little as £30 ($50) in the U.K. to as much as €175.01 ($250) in France.
-You can find those figures—as well as lots more VAT shopping advice—at the website of Global Refund (www.globalrefund.com).
+Note that the VAT tax spending minimums for refunds is different in other E.U. countries—in fact, it varies wildly from as little as nothing in Ireland and £30 ($48) in the U.K. to as much as €175.01 ($240) in France.
+Again, you can find details on those figures at our sister site ReidsGuides.com.

 How to get the IVA (VAT) tax refund